 7. Enriched Air Compatible

-It is important to ensure that your dive computer is enriched air compatible.
+It is important to ensure that your diving computer is enriched air compatible.
 When divers use enriched air during a dive, it can significantly alter their diving experience.

-For instance, they can extend their dive times and no stop limits using enriched air.
+For instance, they can extend their dive times and no decompression limits using enriched air.
 Your dive computer needs to take enriched air into account and show updated information accordingly.

 8. Battery Level Indicator

-As is the case with every electronic device, dive computers also display battery levels.
-It would be helpful if you checked your dive computer’s battery levels before diving.
+As is the case with every electronic device, scuba diving computers also display battery levels.
+It would be helpful if you checked your battery levels before diving.
 Now, you wouldn’t want it to sputter and die halfway through the dive, would you?

 9. Information About Previous Dives